-Following any incidents where force has been appropriate the Headteacher will make arrangements to support the staff and children as these can be upsetting times.
+Following the use of physical intervention, the Headteacher will make arrangements for staff and pupils to be supported as these can be upsetting times.
+The immediate physical needs of all parties will be met.
 This includes staff particularly being directed towards teacher counselling services.
+Support will ensure that positive relationships are maintained.